christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 [Applinks](http://applinks.org/) allow a page, when shared on a social network, and seen in the feed of the social networks, to directly open the app if the app is installed, instead of the browser.

-**It is not possible for a website to check if an app has been installed.
-But it's possible for a native app to check if the app is installed.**
+**It is not possible for a website to check if an app has been installed, but it's possible to do it from a native app.**

 The other good thing about Applinks is that it is an open-source and cross-platform standard, that can be implemented in any app that deals with URL and webpages.
 [Applinks are in particular implemented by Facebook](https://developers.facebook.com/docs/applinks).
 There also exists a [Cordova plugin](https://github.com/francimedia/phonegap-applinks).